 “Technology plays a major role in everything we do at fuboTV,” Gandler said.
 “We didn’t start out as a traditional broadcaster who transitioned to digital.
 We built a live TV streaming service from the start.”

 Not being bound to tradition has let fuboTV innovate the way subscribers find content to watch.
-The fuboTV apps include a “dynamic discovery” feature that lets subscribers browse programming with live previews on the home page.
+Beyond just offering a digital TV guide to its users, the fuboTV apps include a “dynamic discovery” feature that lets subscribers browse programming with live previews on the home page.
 A single click shifts the screen seamlessly into the fullscreen video experience.

 Last year, just in time for the 2018 FIFA World Cup soccer matches, fuboTV began streaming in 4K resolution and high dynamic range (HDR) video quality.
 A year later, fuboTV is still the only streaming service with a live 4K option.
 Subscribers can get 4K streams of FS1 and Fox for coverage of soccer, Major League Baseball and other sports events.